FelixNeutatz/2048_M-A-Star/README.md

 But level=2 is enough to win 100% of all games!

-To check the result of my algorithm you can run https://github.com/FelixNeutatz/2048_M-A-Star/blob/master/src/AStar.java which solves random sample game.
+To check the result of my algorithm you can run https://github.com/FelixNeutatz/2048_M-A-Star/blob/master/src/AStar.java which solves a random sample game.

 You can also play the game by running https://github.com/FelixNeutatz/2048_M-A-Star/blob/master/src/Game2048.java